MattKevan/uxlift/_tools/coggle.md

 date: 2019-09-06 11:00:53 +0100
 title: Coggle
 image: "/assets/images/coggle.png"
-intro: Coggle is an online tool for creating and sharing mindmaps.
+description: Coggle is an online tool for creating and sharing mindmaps.
 Produce beautiful notes quickly and easily.
 Share them with friends and colleagues to work on your ideas together.
 link: https://coggle.it